Czartoryski Princes Lane

 Originally built in 1566 and only one-storey, the City Arsenal stored gunpowder, cannons and rifles.
 In the late 19th century it became home to the Czartoryski Library, and later the Czartoryski collection's Gallery of Ancient Art.
 Rumour is that soon it will reopen to display the National Museum's Gallery of Weaponry & Uniforms.

 In front of the Arsenal stands a sculpture by Danish-Icelandic artist Berthel Thordwaldsen (1770-1884).
 Labelled simply 'Mercury,' the full title of the piece is actually 'Mercury Before the Assassination of Argus,' making it a bit more than it appears.
-According to Greek Myth, Argus was a giant with hundreds of eyes, assigned by the goddess Hera to keep her husband Zeus away from his lover Io, who Hera had turned into a white cow.
-Zeus sent Apollo/Mercury to kill Argus and bring him the heifer, which he did by first lulling the behemoth to sleep with his lute.
-Take a look at the sculpture now and you'll see that Apollo/Mercury has done this and is now about to deliver the killing blow.
+According to Greek and Roman mythology, Argus was a giant with hundreds of eyes, assigned by the goddess Juno (Hera) to guard the nymph Io, and keep away her philandering husband Jupiter (Zeus).
+Jupiter, who was in love with Io and had even transformed her into a white cow to hide her from Juno, sent Mercury (Hermes) to kill Argus and rescue Io, which he accomplished by first lulling the behemoth to sleep with his lute.
+Take a look at the sculpture now and you'll see that Mercury has just put the giant to sleep and is about to deliver the killing blow.

 Comments